alirajabzadeh/SpringSecurity-WEBAPP-S01/README.md

 * Spring JPA , Complex relation
 * Optimize Rest Controller , Single Controller

-As son as possible the learning video of the sample code will be released in persian language , Please be free to share your idea about this project with me ☺
+As son as possible the learning video of the sample code will be released in persian language , Please fell free to share your idea about this project with me ☺